EnderShadow8/wolf-ecs/docs/ecs.md

 ___

 ## `defineComponent`
-Defines a component type and returns a reference to that component's pool.
+Defines a component type.
+A component's pool can be accessed via `ecs.components.componentName`.

+This function is chainable.

 ### Parameters
 | Name | Type | Description |